MicroStrategy/rest-api-docs/docs/common-workflows/manage-calendar-objects/retrieve-a-calendar-definition.md

 ---
-title: Retrieve a Calendar's Definition
+title: Retrieve a calendar's definition
 description: You can use REST APIs to retrieve the definition for a calendar through the Modeling service.
 This topic includes the following workflows.
 ---

 You can use REST APIs to retrieve the definition for a calendar through the Modeling service.
 This topic includes the following workflows.

-## 1.Retrieve a Calendar's Definition
+## Retrieve a calendar's definition

 You want to view the definition of a specific custom calendar with the ObjectId of 015FB8D4CF30413DAF120DCDE4C2F85C.